Meet the Blogger: Emily from Love, Em

 Who are you and what type of blog do you have?

 My name is Emily, but most people know me as Em.
 I am an accountant and student by day and blogger in every little bit of spare time I have.
-I started my current blog in 2020, but have had over 5 years blogging experience.
-I had a few other blogs and a new-food related Instagram, however I don’t run those anymore as I felt like my life needed a different direction!
+I started my current blog in 2020, but have had over 5 years of blogging experience.
+I had a few other blogs and a new-food-related Instagram, however, I don’t run those anymore as I felt like my life needed a different direction!

 It may seem like a huge range of content, but I think it flows quite well and really represents who I am and the person I’d like to become.
 I like to come up with content that showcases my life at the current time.
 When I’m in a baking mood, you’ll find more recipes and when I’m feeling productive, you’ll find more tips and tricks on planning!